2025 FESTIVAL LINE-UP

 12:30pm - 1:30pm

-Join comedy veterans Eddie Brill (Late Show with David Letterman), JR Havlan (The Daily Show), and Rich Francese (Saturday Night Live) as they take you behind the scenes of TV’s toughest and funniest creative spaces.
+Join comedy veterans Eddie Brill (Late Show with David Letterman), J.R.
+Havlan (The Daily Show), Rich Francese (Saturday Night Live), and Periel Aschenbrand, a bold voice in today's comedy and podcasting worlds, as they take you behind the scenes of TV’s toughest and funniest creative spaces.
 Hear what it takes to write the jokes that keep America laughing.

 -